 Lower prices, tax incentives, and more efficient technologies prompt individual investments in these systems.
 As our energy sources change, our roofs must adapt to support the transition.

 Before evaluating rooftop compatibility with solar power production, we must understand how the system functions.

 The most common residential and commercial panels are photovoltaic (PV) panels.
 They contain cells that absorb and convert sunlight.
 A PV cell produces between 1 and 2 watts of electricity.
 Their semiconductive material is thin, allowing panels to mount well on roofs.

 A plastic or glass casing holds the cells in place and protects them from outdoor elements.
 The cells increase power production through their long-chain connections.
 An accumulation of chains produces a single panel.
 Multiple panels linked together create a full PV system.

 The entire system includes the panels, mounting unit, direct-current extraction components, an alternating-current battery, and wiring.
 When a homeowner turns on the lights in their home, a signal is sent to the PV system, allowing solar energy to power the building.
 PV systems have efficiency rates of up to 23% and can power an entire home.

 Individuals mount PV panels on their rooftops to shrink their carbon footprints.
 Eliminating your reliance on the conventional electricity grid also reduces utility costs.
 Installing solar panels on your roof increases the value of your property due to an increase in eco-conscious consumers.

 The First Step

-When you evaluate your roof’s compatibility with PV solar panels and decide you’re ready to make the investment, you can start by researching solar companies in your area.
+When you evaluate your roof’s compatibility with solar and decide you’re ready to make the investment, you can start by researching solar panel installers in your area.

 Finding the right solar company may take time because each company specializes in different roof-type installations.
 Ensure the company considers your location’s peak energy hours and sunlight obstructors before performing the installation.